 Labradors are obedient and easy to train, they’re quick to learn and eager to please.
-How to train a Labrador is most effective with a Reward-based training technique, using small treats to reward your dog for good behaviour.
+Reward-based training with their favourite treats is effective as Labradors are extremely food-motivated.
 The more you practice, the quicker your dog will learn.

 Every time they go, give them a reward and lots of praise and soon indoor accidents will be a thing of the past.